 We borrow from CoBank, ACB under a note payable, in the form of a line of credit.
 The note payable is collateralized by a pledge of substantially all our assets and is governed by a General Financing Agreement (GFA), which provides for an openended revolving line of credit.
-The line of credit matures on May 31, 2023, and we expect renewal on or before that date.
-Substantially all borrower loans are match-funded with CoBank, ACB which significantly reduces our market interest rate risk.
+The line of credit was renegotiated as of June 1, 2023 and was renewed for \$2.6 billion with a maturity of May 31, 2024 at which time the note will be renegotiated, if not sooner.
+Substantially all borrower loans are matchfunded with CoBank, ACB which significantly reduces our market interest rate risk.
 Due to the cooperative structure of the Farm Credit System and as Frontier Farm Credit is a stockholder of CoBank, ACB, we expect this borrowing relationship to continue into the foreseeable future.
 Our other source of lendable funds is from equity.

 The interest rate may periodically be adjusted by CoBank, ACB based on the terms and conditions of the borrowing.
 CoBank, ACB has established limitations on our ability to borrow funds based on specified factors or formulas relating primarily to credit quality and financial condition.
-At March 31, 2023 and at December 31, 2022 we were within the specified limitations.
+At June 30, 2023 and at December 31, 2022 we were within the specified limitations.

-Our members' equity increased to \$562.8 million at March 31, 2023 compared to \$551.8 million at December 31, 2022.
-The increase was due to the net income recorded for the first three months of 2023.
+Our members' equity increased to \$574.1 million at June 30, 2023 compared to \$551.8 million at December 31, 2022.
+The increase was primarily due to the net income recorded for the first six months of 2023.